MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-conditional-access.md

 [!INCLUDE [alt-creds-deprecation-notice](../../_shared/alt-creds-deprecation-notice.md)]

-Conditional Access offers simple ways to help secure resources for organizations in Azure DevOps that are backed by an Azure Active Directory (Azure AD) tenant.
-Conditional Access policies (CAPs) like multi-factor authentication help protect against the risk of compromised credentials and help keep your organization's data safe.
-In addition to requiring credentials, you can have a policy that only devices that are connected to a corporate network can gain access.
-More generally, there are a few requirements and actions that you can implement for devices in a device management system.
-This system is security software that's used by IT departments to manage devices running various operating systems from various locations and networks.
+Secure resources for organizations in Azure DevOps that are backed by an Azure Active Directory (Azure AD) tenant, with Conditional Access.
+Conditional Access policies (CAPs), like multi-factor authentication, help protect against the risk of compromised credentials and keep your organization data safe.
+There's also a policy where only devices connected to a corporate network can gain access.
+Implement requirements and actions for devices in a device management system.
+A device management system is security software that's used by IT departments to manage devices running various operating systems (OSs), from various locations and networks.

-You can require conditions, such as security group membership, location and network identity, a specific OS, an enabled device in a management system, and so on.
+You can require the following conditions, for example:
+- Security group membership
+- Location and network identity
+- Specific OS
+- Enabled device in a management system

-Depending on which conditions the user satisfies, you can require multi-factor authentication, require further checks, or block access.
+Depending on which conditions the user satisfies, you can require multi-factor authentication, further checks, or block access.

 Azure DevOps enforces the policy for usage of personal access tokens (PATs), alternate authentication, OAuth, and SSH keys.
 See the following details of how and what we enforce.

    * For Web flows, CAP is honored 100%
-   * For third party client flow, like using a PAT with git.exe, we only support IP fencing policies - more specifically we don't support MFA policies.
+   * For third-party client flow, like using a PAT with git.exe, we only support IP fencing policies - we don't support MFA policies.
 See the following examples:
-        * Policy 1 - Block all access from outside of IP range X, Y, and Z
+        * Policy 1 - Block all access from outside of IP range X, Y, and Z.
-            * If a user is accessing Azure DevOps via the web, the user is allowed from IP X,Y,Z or blocked if outside that list
+            * If accessing Azure DevOps via the web, the user is allowed from IP X,Y, and Z. If outside of that list, the user is blocked.
-            * If a user is accessing Azure DevOps via alt-auth, the user is allowed from IP X,Y,Z or blocked if outside that list
+            * If accessing Azure DevOps via alt-auth, the user is allowed from IP X,Y, and Z. If outside of that list, the user is blocked.
-        * Policy 2 - Require MFA when outside of IP range X, Y, and Z
+        * Policy 2 - Require MFA when outside of IP range X, Y, and Z.
-            * If a user is accessing Azure DevOps via the web, the user is allowed from IP X,Y,Z or prompted for MFA if outside that list
+            * If accessing Azure DevOps via the web, the user is allowed from IP X,Y,and Z. The user is prompted for MFA if outside of that list.
-            * If a user is accessing Azure DevOps via alt-auth, the user is allowed from IP X,Y,Z blocked if outside that list
+            * If accessing Azure DevOps via alt-auth, the user is allowed from IP X,Y, and Z. If outside of that list, the user is blocked.

 > [!NOTE]
 > Some third-party extensions may require additional configuration changes.